Seeking Consensus on Subspaces in Federated Principal Component Analysis: Algorithm Development

-In practice, we have observed that \cref{eq:ps-sub-z-con} can be achieved by a single iteration of several algorithms for linear eigenvalue problems, such as SSI and SLRPGN.
-We refer the interested readers to \cite{Liu2013,Liu2015b} for more details.

-When we apply an iterative eigensolver, we need to produce matrix-(multi)vector products of the form $Q^{(k)}Y$ which is the sum of local products $Q^{(k)}_iY$ for $\iid$.
-Invoking the definitions of $Q_i^{(k)}$ and $\Lambda_i^{(k+1)}$, we have
+As is the case for local variables, we also approximately solve \eqref{eq:ps-sub-z} by an iterative eigensolver.
+However, in the federated environment, each iteration of a certain eigensolver requires at least one round of communications.
+Therefore, in order to reduce the overall communication overheads, we employ a single iteration of SSI to inexactly solve the subproblem \eqref{eq:ps-sub-z}.
+Starting from the current iterate $Z^{(k)} \in \stiefel$ stored at every client, one computes

-which can be carried out distributively at each node with $O(np^2)$ floating-point operations without forming any $n \times n$ matrix.
+which only invokes one round of communications per outer-iteration.
+Here, the local products $Y_i^{(k)} = Q_i^{(k)} Z^{(k)}$, $\iid$, are calculated using the expressions for $Q_i^{(k)}$ and $\Lambda_i^{(k)}$, see \eqref{eq:ps-mult},\eqref{eq:Wk} and \eqref{eq:Qik}, which can be carried out distributively at each client with $O(np^2)$ floating-point operations without actually forming any $n \times n$ matrices.

-For simplicity, let us take one iteration of the classical SSI method as an example.
-Starting from the current iterate $Z^{(k)} \in \stiefel$ stored at every node, one computes

-Here, local products $Q_i^{(k)} Z^{(k)}$, $\iid$, are calculated distributively at all nodes via formula~\cref{eq:QikY}.
-In a fully connected network, the summation of these local products can be achieved by the all-reduce type of communication.
-More specifically, one can adopt the butterfly algorithm \cite{Pacheco2011}.
-In this case, the communication overhead per iteration is $O\dkh{ np\log(d) }$.
+Comparing to the federated SSI in \eqref{eq:SSI}, we use $Q_i^{(k)}$ in \eqref{eq:Zk+1} to mask the local data matrix $A_i A_i\zz$.
+We will see that this masking operation not only protects data privacy, but also significantly accelerates convergence, as will be empirically shown in Section \ref{sec:numerical-result}.

-\subsection{Algorithm description}
+\subsection{Algorithm Description}

-We now formally present the proposed algorithmic framework as \cref{alg:DAPS} below, named \textit{distributed ADMM with projection splitting} and abbreviated to DAPS.
-In DAPS, the $i$-th node first solves its subproblem for $X_i$ and updates its multiplier $\Lambda_i$.
-These two steps only use local data privately stored at the $i$-th node, and hence can be carried out concurrently.
-Then, the nodes collaboratively solve the common subproblem for the global variable $Z$ via a certain communication strategy.
+We now formally present the proposed algorithmic framework as Algorithm \ref{alg:FAPS} below, named \textit{federated ADMM-like algorithm with projection splitting} and abbreviated to FAPS.
+At iteration $k$, client $i$ first updates $X_i^{(k + 1)}$ and $W_i^{(k + 1)}$ using local data, and then computes $Y_i^{(k )}=Q_i^{(k )} Z^{(k)}$ that is transmitted to the center server.
+Finally, the center server updates $Z^{(k + 1)}$ and sends the results to all the clients.
 This procedure is repeated until convergence.
-Upon termination, the final iterate $Z^{(k)}$ is an orthonormal basis for an approximately optimal eigenspace of $AA\zz$ from which the desired dominant SVD can be easily calculated by an extra procedure.
+Upon termination, the final iterate will be an orthonormal basis for an approximately optimal eigenspace of $AA\zz$.
+Same as the federated SSI \eqref{eq:SSI}, FAPS requires one round of communications per iteration.